-In this quick guide, I’ll be showing you where to go and tips for getting the perfect New Zealand road trip shot.
+Below, I detail where to go and tips for getting the perfect New Zealand road trip shot.

 The Road to Mount Cook

-The road to mount cook, appropriately named Mt Cook Road, is one of the most scenic drives in New Zealand, and up there with one of my favourite in the world.
+The road to Mount Cook, appropriately named Mt Cook Road, is one of the most scenic drives in New Zealand, and up there with one of my favourite in the world.

 Following the edge of the turquoise Lake Pukaki, the road leads directly toward Mount Cook National Park.